robertpeteuil/terraform-installer/README.md

 - Download the installer from this repo
 - Run the script
-- Keep the installer on the machine for installing updates

 ``` shell
 curl -fsSL https://raw.github.com/robertpeteuil/terraform-installer/master/terraform-install.sh -o terraform-install.sh; chmod +x terraform-install.sh